 By emphasizing the importance of presence, unconditional love, and seeing beyond the surface, the book illustrates how to find and nurture the spark, no matter how incoherent or frail someone may be.

-Available at your local book store, as well as on Amazon.
-For Amazon please click here.
+Available at local book stores, Barnes and Noble, and on Amazon.
+For Amazon please click here

 ENDORSEMENTS AND REVEWS